m-srk/POSIX-shared-memory-hashtable/README.md

-# TUM-shm-project
+# POSIX Shared Memory Demo Projexr
-Server-client processes comm. through POSIX shm, client sends hashtable queries which the mult-threaded server works on.
+Server and client processes communicate through POSIX shm API, client sends hashtable queries which the mult-threaded server works on.

 # How to Build and Run ->
 1. Clone the repo, checkout main branch